Comparing Our ProBLEN HGH Supplements With Others

 If you would like to read the article:

-I hope this negative experience has not turned you against all HGH products because there are good products available.
+I hope this negative experience has not turned you against all HGH supplements because there are good products available.

-Although neither of those product's web sites tell you the actual ingredients in the products, which should be a red flag to potential buyers, since they are absorbed in the stomach they are most certainly amino acid combinations.
+Although neither of those websites tell you the actual ingredients, which should be a red flag to potential buyers, since they are absorbed in the stomach they are most certainly amino acid combinations.

 If you do not understand about the different types of products available please see the link below.
 It explains the difference in the growth hormone pill products, the sprays, and the injections.